KDE/digikam-doc/setup_application/collections_settings.rst

 The **Root Album Folders** list three types of collection which can be referenced in digiKam:

-    - **Local Collections**: there are root album folders stored physically on your computer drives.
+    - **Local Collections**: these are root album folders stored physically on your computer drives.

-    - **Collections on Removable Media**: there are root album folders stored on media which can be removed from your computer, as USB keys, external drives, DVD.
+    - **Collections on Removable Media**: these are root album folders stored on media which can be removed from your computer, as USB keys, external drives, DVD.

-    - **Collections on Network Shares**: there are root album folders stored remote file systems as Samba or NFS and mounted natively on your system.
+    - **Collections on Network Shares**: these are root album folders stored remote file systems as Samba or NFS and mounted natively on your system.

 For each type, the **Add Collection** button allows to append an entry in the list.
 Entry properties are the root album folder **name** and the root album folder **path**.
 To edit the properties of an entry, use the **update button** on the right of the path.
 To remove an entry, use the **red trash button** on right side.